 Perhaps you are the adventurous type that just can’t help your curiosity; well, there is something for you too.
 A boat can be arranged to take you around island to island, the habited and inhabited until you have explored to your heart’s content.
 You can also hire a speed boat and watch the sunset over the lake.
 In general, the islands are a place to be.
 Enjoy the amenities of the different lodges, sit around a camp fire at night.
 They are a good place to relax and unwind for a weekend after a long week.

-- Ssese Islands Beach Hotel
+Common Ssese Islands

 How to get there